franciscopoggi/academic/content/authors/admin/_index.md

 My research focuses on the dynamics of information acquisition and experimentation.
 The questions I find most exciting are related to research and development, innovation, law, and organizations.

 {{% callout note %}}
-At some point in the summer I will join <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">Mannheim University</a> as an Assistant Professor in the Economics Deparment.
+At some point in the summer, I will join <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">the University of Mannheim</a> as an Assistant Professor.
 {{% /callout %}}